craju06/CBO_LCB/README.md

     3. Now Execute the R file using the command `Rscript figure3.R` and then provide same arguments (given in Python).
         - Example:  `Rscript figure3.R` in the terminal.
-            - This will provoked step 2 (3.) in command line.
+            - This will provoked step 2 (#mht) in command line.

     4. Wait for some time until you see the Plot.jpeg.